Home » Bitcoin Trading Guide

 For example, Jim places an order to buy (go long) 5 contracts of Bitcoin at $50,000 per contract.
 On the other side of the market, Ted places an order to sell (go short) 5 contracts of Bitcoin at $50,000 per contract.
 The market will automatically match these two orders, and a trade happens.
 If the price of Bitcoin moves to $52,000 per contract, Jim will make a profit of $10,000 ([$52,000 – $50,000] x 5 contracts).
 Ted, on the other hand, will lose $10,000 because the price of Bitcoin did not go as he speculated.

 The good thing about the futures market is that a trader must not have the face value of the contract to initiate a trade; they only need to have a fraction of it (the initial margin), and the exchange will lend them the rest.
 So, the trader is using what they call leverage.
-With leverage, the trader can open a much larger position than what their trading capital can afford; the exchange lends them money to complement their trading capital and carry a position size they want.
-This is unlike what happens in the spot market where the trader needs to put up the face value of the underlying asset or purchase the amount their trading capital can afford.
+With leverage, the trader can open a much larger position than what their trading capital can cover; the exchange lends them money to complement their trading capital and open a larger position.
+This is unlike what happens in the spot market where the trader needs to put up the face value of the underlying asset or purchase the amount their trading capital can cover.

-Leverage is a double-edged sword; on one hand, it can increase your profit significantly if the trade is in your favor, but it can also magnify your losses if the trade is against your position.
+Leverage is a double-edged sword; on one hand, it can increase your profits significantly if the market conditions are in your favor, but it can also magnify your losses if the market moves against your position.

-There are different sizes of leverage you can see at an exchange.
-Whichever one you choose has its initial margin (the amount you must have in your account to be able to use that leverage) requirement, which is often inversely related to the leverage.
-For example, you will likely see numbers like 5X, 10X, 20X… 100X.
+Different leverage ratios are available at crypto exchanges.
+Each leverage ratio has an initial margin requirement (the amount you must have in your account to be able to use that leverage), which is often inversely related to the leverage.
+For example, you will likely see numbers like 1:5, 1:10, 1:20 and 1:100.
 The table below shows what they mean in terms of the initial margin requirement.

 Types of futures contracts